 To overcome such threats, NASA has Haystack radar to detect debris in the size range of 5 mm to 30 cm.
-It statistically samples the debris population by “staring” at selected pointing angles and detecting debris that fly through its field-of-view.
+It statistically samples the debris population by “staring” at selected pointing angles and detecting debris that flies through its field of view.

 Whenever a space mission occurs, it generates some unwanted waste e.g: solid fuel rockets deposit aluminum oxide particles, explosive bolts fragments into pieces due to stage releases, and also chunks of paints.

 NASA’s main source of data for debris in the size range of 5 mm to 30 cm is the Haystack radar, now known as HUSIR.
-HUSIR statistically samples the debris population by staring at selected pointing angles and detecting debris that fly through its field-of-view.
+HUSIR statistically samples the debris population by staring at selected pointing angles and detecting debris that flies through its field of view.
 The data are used to characterize the debris population by size, altitude, and inclination.
 NASA also collects data from the Haystack Auxiliary Radar (HAX) located next to the main HUSIR antenna, as shown in Figure 2.

 Additionally, more than 100 different shields have been designed to protect the various critical components of the ISS, although all of the designs are modifications of three ISS primary shielding configurations: the Whipple bumper, the multishock (or stuffed Whipple) shield, and the mesh double-bumper shield.